Krytoca/GHSim/README.md

   Pretty simple to use, press one of the buttons listed below to play the sound.
   Colors are placed according to how they are in any Guitar Hero game.
-  Placed chords onto seperate keybinds because, due to my limited knowledge at the time, coding two keypresses simultaneously is             obnoxious.
+  Placed chords onto seperate keybinds because, due to my limited knowledge at the time, coding two keypresses simultaneously in processing is obnoxious.

   Bindings: